Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

 \subsubsection{Kernel Smoothing}

-In this approach a kernel smoothing function is assumed.
+In this approach, a kernel smoothing function $\kappa$ is assumed.
 This means that a weighting and convolution (or mathematical smoothing) is carried out for the points in the neighborhood of the predicted point according to the chosen kernel function.
 Formally this is expressed as:

-Choosing the band-width $h_{x}$ of the kernel function is not an easy task.
-Usually it is done numerically by cross-validation.
-It is worth remarking that $K$-nearest neighbor smoothing is nothing but a kernel smoothing for which the kernel function is an unsymmetrical flat window spanning the range of the $K$-nearest neighbors of the point $x$.
+Choosing the bandwidth $h_{x}$ of the kernel function is not an easy task.
+Usually, it is done numerically by cross validation (as explained in the next chapter).
+It is worth remarking that KNN smoothing is nothing but a kernel smoothing for which the kernel function is an unsymmetrical flat window spanning the range of the $K$-nearest neighbors of the point $x$.
 The kernel (\ref{eq36}) is called Nadaraya-Watson kernel.
+Historically, and interestingly,~\cite{Parzen1962OnEstimation} first introduced the window method density function estimation; his work was pioneered later by~\cite{Nadaraya1964EstReg} and~\cite{Watson1964SmoothReg} in regression.